JordanMartinez/purescript-tidy-codegen-lens/README.md

 ## Examples

 The table illustrates some of the CLI args above via the current output on the files stored in the [snapshots folder](./snapshots).
+You can verify that these compile via `spago -x snapshots.dhall build`.

 | Purpose | Files |
 | - | - |